This Post Is Sponsored By Erin Condren! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 Must-Have Labels & Lists

 One staple item I could never have too much of are my gift labels.
 Having labels to put on gifts is such a savior.
-With all the birthdays and celebrations we’ve had to miss this year, it’s nice having a custom gift label from the family, and is the best way to add that detailed finishing touch.
+With all the birthdays and celebrations we’ve had to miss this year and a half, it’s nice having a custom gift label from the family, and is the best way to add that detailed finishing touch.

 Additionally, I have found Erin Condren’s custom checklist to be so helpful.
 When we are trying to leave for the weekend with so many kids pulling us in multiple directions, you can be sure we forget things.
 Not any more!
 With this handy itemized list, I am able to cross-check with Bobby to see if we forgot anything of importance.
 Parents need to have a schedule for the summer too!